apify/apify-docs-v2/sources/platform/tutorials/scrape_paginated_sites.md

 # How to scrape websites with limited pagination

+**Learn how to extract all of a website's listings even if they limit the number of results pages.
+See code examples for setting up your scraper.**

+---

 Limited pagination is a common practice on e-commerce sites and is becoming more popular over time.
 It makes sense: a real user will never want to look through more than 200 pages of results – only bots love unlimited pagination.
 Fortunately, there are ways to overcome this limit while keeping our code clean and generic.

 ![Pagination in on Google search results page](./images/pagination.webp)